unknown-guy123/database-in-psycopg/README.md

 # database in psycopg

-Tried something new in python interaction with database(postgreSQL) using psycopg.
+I tried something new in Python for interacting with a PostgreSQL database using psycopg.